Iris (1783 ship): Fate

 Iris departed Kingston.
 After leaving port she encountered bad weather.
-On 12 December Lloyd's List reported that Iris, "Cannell", master, had put back into Kingston leaky.
+On 12 December, Lloyd's List reported that Iris, "Cannell", master, had put back into Kingston leaky.
 Iris was condemned there as unseaworthy.

+In 1800, 34 British vessels in the triangular trade were lost, four of them on the homeward bound leg.
+Although Iris succumbed to a maritime mishap, during the period 1793 to 1807, war, rather than maritime hazards or resistance by the captives, was the greatest cause of vessel losses among British enslaving vessels.